 In the Old West of the 1880s, a traveling theatrical troupe has a nasty habit of skipping town without paying their bills!
 But when the company's lead actress (Sophia Loren) bets herself in a poker game and loses to a gunslinger (Steve Forrest), he's not the man to skip out on even if he has to go through hostile Indian territory to get his woman.
 Based on the novel by Louis L'Amour and directed by George Cukor (MY FAIR LADY).
 Cukor is just about the last director you'd think of to direct a western but he brings a stunning and elegant color palette to this comedic western.
 To this end, he brought in the famed Russian illustrator and photographer Hoyningen Huene to oversee the art and design of the film and the contributions of art directors Gene Allen and Hal Pereira and costume designer Edith Head do the movie proud in giving the film a painterly look.
 As to the film itself, it's not bad at all but Cukor doesn't have the feel for a real western and the film feels schizophrenic.
 Anthony Quinn is the male lead but the film is stolen by Eileen Heckart as an actress mother and Margaret O'Brien as the daughter she refuses to let grow up.
 With the silent film star Ramon Novarro and the director Edmund Lowe, Frank Silvera and Edward Binns.

 In 18th century France, an enchantress (Hattie Morahan) casts a spell on a narcissistic prince (Dan Stevens) and turns him into a beast.
 The spell can only be broken if he can find someone to love him for who he is ... a beast.
 Enter a feisty peasant girl (Emma Watson), who offers herself as a prisoner instead of her father (Kevin Kline) who the beast has imprisoned.
-This live action remake of the beloved 1991 Disney animated film most likely won't please the die hard fans of the original but if you're not attached to the 1991 film, you may prefer it.
+Directed by Bill Condon, this live action remake of the beloved 1991 Disney animated film most likely won't please the die hard fans of the original but if you're not attached to the 1991 film, you may prefer it.
 I liked the 1991 film but I found this more satisfying for several reasons.
 For one, it just seemed more magical.
 In an animated film, when a candlestick talks and sings, you expect it, it's animated!
 But in a live action film, it's truly other worldly.
 I must confess that although I dislike 3D, the 3D here is superb and also gives the film an eerie supernatural fairy tale quality.
 And finally, the actors bring an emotional core to the film that cartoon characters, however skillfully drawn, just can't!
 One major difference between the 1991 animated film and this one is Luke Evan's Gaston.
 He was pompously amusing in the first one, here he's positively despicable.
 The film's ace here is Watson who brings some authority to Belle, no girlie princess she!
 The new songs are lovely and the production design is impeccable.
 With Ewan McGregor, Ian McKellen, Emma Thompson, Stanley Tucci, Audra McDonald, Josh Gad and Gugu Mbatha-Raw.

 A genius medical surgeon (Bela Lugosi), who is obsessed with Edgar Allan Poe, has sadistic tendencies and has a collection of torture devices in a secret chamber.
 When he is spurned by the woman (Irene Ware) he loves, his plots a diabolical revenge.
 Although Edgar Allan Poe is given credit as the source material, other than the title of his most famous poem, there's really nothing of Poe in the movie.
 Directed by Lew Landers, this is still a fun horror movie though it's more kitsch than genuinely scary.
 As the mad doctor, Lugosi can't resist hamming it up shamelessly but Boris Karloff as the poor deformed wretch blackmailed by Lugosi gives a sympathetic and subtle performance.
 Surprisingly, the film's torture and mutilation proved too gruesome for 1935 audiences and the film was not a success.
 It is a rather sick and twisted tale and even some 80 years later, it remains quite unpleasant in its sadism.
 But there's no denying how skillful Landers is at creating a creepy ambiance.
 Compared to Karloff and Lugosi, the rest of the cast are a dull lot.
 With Lester Matthews, Inez Courtney, Ian Wolfe and Samuel S. Hinds whose pompous judge may be even more unsympathetic than Lugosi.